karaslab/Fragility/README.md

 The Fragility module can be installed with the following command: `remotes::install_github('ozmosis17/fragility')`

 After installing, it needs to be recognized by RAVE.
-Run `rave::rave_options()` and click the "check for new modules button".
-The fraiglity module should now appear in the module list.
+Run `rave::rave_options()` and then click the "check for new modules button".
+The fragility module should now appear in the module list.
 Then, run `rave::arrange_modules` and restart R and RStudio.
 The next time you run `start_rave()`, the Fragility module will show up in the left-hand menu.